Gibberlings3/Skills-and-Abilities/README.md

 **WAR CRY (Next Release):** With a War Cry, the warrior emits a powerful yell and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
 The effects from the yell last for 1 turn.

+This also updates the following HLAs so they CANNOT be removed by Breach or anti-magic spell: Hardiness, Resist Magic, Avoid Death, Evasion, Greater Evasion, and Assassination.
 (more in progress)

 ## Proficiencies